openstack-archive/sahara/doc/source/horizon/dashboard.user.guide.rst

 Job Binaries are where you define/upload the source code (mains and libraries) for your job.

-1) From the Data Processing/Job Binaries page, click on the "Create Job Binary" button at the top right
+1) From the Data Processing/Jobs (Job Binaries tab), click on the "Create Job Binary" button at the top right

 2) Give your Job Binary a name (this can be different than the actual filename)

 3) Choose the type of storage for your Job Binary

-  - For "Swift", enter the URL of your binary (<container>/<path>) as well as the username and password (also see `Additional Notes`_)
+  - For "swift", enter the URL of your binary (<container>/<path>) as well as the username and password (also see `Additional Notes`_)
   - For "Internal database", you can choose from "Create a script" or "Upload a new file"